 On the NAB product listing online, the information states that applicants need a regular income, yet there’s no specific number mentioned.
 Currently, there aren’t any income requirements listed for CommBank’s card, but they do mention applicants must legally have the right to work in Australia and not be currently bankrupt.

 Keep an eye on both banks’ websites for updates, though, in case the application information changes.

 Which no interest credit card is better for me?

-As always the decision comes down to your preference.
-If you prefer to pay a slightly lower monthly fee and you're capable of paying a higher monthly repayment, then the NAB StraightUp cards could be the better choice.
+As always, the decision about which card is the right one for you comes down to your preference and circumstances.
+If you want to pay a slightly lower monthly fee and you're capable of handling a higher monthly repayment, the NAB StraightUp card could be the better choice.

-But if you’re unsure about how much you'll be able to repay each month or not able to meet the higher minimum repayments, then the Commbank NEO could be the better option for you.
+But, if you’re unsure about how much you'll be able to repay each month or if you can’t meet the higher minimum repayments, the CommBank NEO could be your preferred option.

 Copyright 2020 Kredmo © All Rights Reserved